Oil steadies as Russia touts easing OPEC+ output

 (GRAPHIC: U.S. rig count, crude production - here)

-Additional reporting by Ron Bousso in London, Aaron Sheldrick in Tokyo; editing by Kirsten Donovan, Steve Orlofsky and Grant McCool
+Reporting by Devika Krishna Kumar in New York; Additional reporting by Ron Bousso in London and Aaron Sheldrick in Tokyo; Editing by Grant McCool and Matthew Lewis